LLNL/Abmarl/docs/src/gridworld.rst

    Cells whose centers fall betweent the lines are masked.
 Centers that fall directly on the line or outside of the lines are not masked.
 Two setups are shown to demonstrate how the masking may change based on the agents' positions.

+Blocking works with any of the built-in grid observers.

 Health